-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XI.
-LAND USE AND PLANNING - Would the proje ect: a) Physically divide an established community? $\square$ b) Cause a significant environmental impact due to a conflict with any applicable land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporate Significant XI.
+LAND USE AND PLANNING - Would the project ect: a) Physically divide an established community? b) Cause a significant environmental impact due to a conflict with any applicable land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+SUE SSTANTIATION: San Bernardino County C ountywide Plan; S Submitted Project a) No Impact.
+The project will not physically divide an established community, because the project site is located in a very sparsely developed area.

-SUBSTANTIATION: San Bernardino County Countywide Plan; Submitted Project Materials
+Materials

-- a) No Impact.
-The project will not physically divide an established community, because the project site is located in a very sparsely developed area. - b) Less Than Significant Impact.
-The proposed use is consistent with the land use designation of the Countywide Plan and there will be no significant environmental impact resulting from a conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project adopted for the purpose of avoiding or mitigating an environmental effect because the project is consistent with all applicable land use policies and regulations of the County Development Code, and Countywide Plan.
+b) Less Than Significant Impact.
+There will be no significant environmental impact resulting from a conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project adopted for the purpose of avoiding or mitigating an environmental effect because the project is consistent with all applicable land use policies and regulations of the County Development Code, and Countywide Plan.